 - Running a weather station, involving the students in the observations and using the data.

 - Making other regular weather observations.

-- Making regular contributions to WOW (data or photos) or share data via a community or school website.
+- Making regular contributions to WOW (data or photos) or share data publicly via a community or school website.

 - Running a weather blog regularly for at least 3 months.

-- Having some sort of ongoing connection with a STEM ambassador in connection with weather or climate related activities.
+- Having some sort of ongoing connection with a STEM climate ambassador in connection with weather or climate related activities.